langeeri/trnsys-plc-middleware/README.md

 # Communication middleware between TRNSYS and multiple PLCs

-This project provides a Modbus server interface designed for use with TRNSYS simulations.
-It allows communication between TRNSYS and Modbus servers for read-write and read-only operations.
+This project provides middleware designed for use within Hardware-in-the-Loop testbeds in conjunction with TRNSYS simulations.
+It facilitates communication between TRNSYS and PLCs for both read-write and read-only operations.

 ## Table of Contents